Landslides Data Pathfinder

 This dataset is monthly at 1 km spatial resolution.
 Rolling 8-day and 16-day data are also available within Worldview.

-The VIIRS Nighttime Imagery layer shows the earth's surface and atmosphere using a sensor designed to capture low-light emission sources, under varying illumination conditions, which provides an assessment of power outages across an area due to the event.
+The VIIRS Day/Night Band shows the earth’s surface and atmosphere using a sensor designed to capture low-light emission sources, under varying illumination conditions, which provides an assessment of power outages across an area due to the storm event.

 NASA has also developed the Black Marble, a daily calibrated, corrected, and validated product suite, so nightlight data can be used effectively for scientific observations.
 Black Marble's standard science processing removes cloud-contaminated pixels and corrects for atmospheric, terrain, vegetation, snow, lunar, and stray light effects on the VIIRS Day/Night Band radiances.
 Black Marble data can be accessed at NASA's Level-1 and Atmosphere Archive and Distribution System DAAC (LAADS DAAC).
 Black Marble imagery in Worldview is an image composite that was assembled from clear, cloud free images for 2012 and 2016.